brendes6/UFC-Fight-Outcome-Prediction-System/README.md

 ## Data & MLOps pipeline

-- **Scraping.** A scheduled Cloud Run job scrapes fighter statistics and fight results from ufcstats.com, cleans them, engineers features, and writes them to Firestore.
+- **Scraping.** A scheduled Cloud Run job scrapes fighter statistics and fight results from ufcstats.com, cleans them, engineers features, and writes them to PostgreSQL.
 It also records predictions for upcoming cards and scores past predictions for live accuracy tracking.
 - **Odds & edge.** A second job pulls live bookmaker lines from The Odds API, removes the vig to get market-implied win probabilities, and flags fights where the model's win probability is